What is safe nowadays? Most life scenarios can be fraught with risk if we are not careful.

 Safety can also mean being proactive and having knowledge about countermeasures in order to protect yourself.
 All of us need safety in our lives, which means safety knowledge, safety experience and tried-and-tested safety practices.

 How does safety apply to the internet and social media?
-Well, since safety is such a broad term, let’s narrow that down to the knowledge and tools required to ensure data privacy and overall cybersecurity when it comes to social media.
+Well, since safety is such a broad term, let’s narrow that down to the knowledge and social media tools required to ensure data privacy and overall cybersecurity when it comes to social media.
 For instance, social media platform encryption differs from platform to platform, as do data privacy measures.
 Another example is privacy, because when privacy is breached this can be a direct danger to us, even physically.
 Moreover, you should be mindful about a social media plugin you use to keep data theft risks at the minimum point.

 What Constitutes an Unsafe Social Media Platform?